Fellow Funding and Benefits

 If you have a cellular phone, the service will reimburse you for calls made that are directly related to patient care (i.e. when on-call).
 Please submit original receipts for reimbursement.
 The service does not supply a cellular phone nor pay for the monthly service charge.

 A room has been provided for you to secure your coat and belongings.
 A PC and printer are in the room.
 All Cornea Clinic exam lanes are also equipped with networked computers, to be used for clinical and academic purposes.
 The manager will provide you with a key to the Fellows’ room.
-Please remember that the Infirmary will not be responsible for personal items that are left in the room.
+Please remember that Mass.
+Eye and Ear will not be responsible for personal items that are left in the room.
 The room, however, is secure and is only accessed by Cornea fellows.

 An in-box for your mail and/or important messages has been placed directly behind the Cornea Service front desk.
 This is an important venue for staff members to send fellows important messages.
 Fellows are urged to check their mailbox frequently for patient telephone call messages, dictations and important mail and memos.